onehungrymind/angular-testing-quick-start/README.md

 #Angular Testing Quick Start

-This the companion project for the Angular Testing Quick Start from [One Hungry Mind](http://onehungrymind.com).
+This the companion project for the Angular Testing Quick Start from [AngularClass](https://angularclass.com).

 To read the guide head on over to [the repo](https://github.com/AngularClass/angular-testing-quick-start-guide).